Michael-Siglap/michael-batch19/README.md

 2. Gives a greeting when someone pull the repo. - Done.
 3. Sends a Telegram message to me informing me of any commits. - Done.

-4. Azure CI/CD (attempting this now)
+4. Google Cloud CI/CD (attempting this now)

 This ends the assignment.